Return

 1. The Butterfly Pose

 This is among the best hip flexor exercises.
 The butterfly pose focuses on your adductors and flexors.
-It improves flexibility and works to loosen up your inner thighs, groin, and hips muscles – all of which help draw your legs together.
+It improves flexibility and works to loosen up your groin, hips, and inner thighs — all of which help draw your legs together.
 This aims to enhance balance and improve blood flow in the body.

 • Sit on the floor while bringing your body to align straight up as if a string is attached to your back.

-• Bend your knees sideways and make sure that the bottom of your feet touches at the center while maintaining a butterfly pose.
+• Bend your knees sideways, making sure that the bottoms of your feet touch at the center while maintaining a butterfly pose.

 • With this posture, use your hands to hold both feet.